-THAM KWANG WEI Senior Consultant Endocrinologist President Singapore Association for the Study of Obesity (SASO)
+DR THAM KWANG WEI Senior Consultant Endocrinologist President, Singapore Association for the Study of Obesity

-BENJAMIN LAM CHIH CHIANG Consultant Family and Community Medicine Khoo Teck Puat Hospital Vice-President Singapore Association for the Study of Obesity (SASO) or plain laziness on the part of the person with obesity.
-This oversimplified perception results from the lack of understanding that beyond the passive accumulation of excess energy as adiposity, obesity is a chronic, often relapsing and progressive disease resulting from a multitude of factors.
-It has also led to weight bias and obesity stigma against people living with obesity (PwO) including by healthcare professionals (HCPs).
-Despite being at further risk of many obesity-related diseases, PwO often do not seek medical attention early, and the weight bias by HCPs also impedes them from providing quality care.
+DR LAM CHIH CHIANG BENJAMIN Senior Consultant Family and Community Medicine, Khoo Teck Puat Hospital Vice-President, Singapore Association for the Study of Obesity Obesity has often been viewed as a result of a simple lack of self-discipline and willpower to "eat less and move more" or plain laziness on the part of the person with obesity.4 This oversimplified perception results from the lack of understanding that beyond the passive accumulation of excess energy as adiposity, obesity is a chronic, often relapsing and progressive disease resulting from a multitude of factors.
+It has also led to weight bias and obesity stigma against people living with obesity (PwO), including by healthcare professionals (HCPs).4 Despite being at further risk of many obesity-related diseases, PwO often do not seek medical attention early, and the weight bias by HCPs also impedes them from providing quality care.4

-As with many chronic diseases, the pathogenesis of obesity involves many roots (etiologies and associated factors).
-We now understand that there is a complex interplay of physiologic, genetic, epigenetic, developmental factors with variables of behavioural, psychological, socioeconomic, medications and environmental ones, both intrinsic and extrinsic, leading to the pathogenesis and perpetuation of obesity.
-Only by addressing these roots and understanding obesity as a chronic condition can we adequately manage and prevent obesity and its multitude of associated costly comorbidities.
+As with many chronic diseases, the pathogenesis of obesity involves many roots (aetiologies and associated factors).
+We now understand that there is a complex interplay of physiologic, genetic, epigenetic, and developmental factors with variables of behavioural, psychological, socioeconomic, medications, and environmental ones, both intrinsic and extrinsic, leading to the pathogenesis and perpetuation of obesity.5 Only by addressing these roots and understanding obesity as a chronic condition can we adequately manage and prevent obesity and its multitude of associated costly comorbidities.^{4,5}